UNDP-Accelerator-Labs/sdg-innovation-commons/README.md

-# SDG Innovation Commons — R&D Archive
+# SDG Commons — Archive

 This repository contains the UNDP Accelerator Labs R&D Archive site: markdown pages, generation scripts and a small client-side renderer that displays project documentation and audio waveforms.